silviluliuma/ih_datamadpt0923_project_m1/README.md

 ## **Additional info:**

+This apps uses the biciMAD API to take real-time information about the biciMAD stations and uses a function to repeatedly calculate the nearest low or high populated station (depending on the particularities of the route and the inputs from the worker).

 The app will ask the worker for three inputs:

 1. **What district have you been assigned today?** The input here will be one of the 21 districts that exist in Madrid (f.e.
 20).